 It will be, he wrote.
 But I’m beginning to think that it is a risk we must take.

 “And your objections from before?” she asked.
-“They were legitimate.
-You can’t exactly shout out the truth.
+“You can’t exactly shout out the truth.
 And, your guards are likely to rush you away if you try something like escaping or writing something that is too revealing.”

 Yes, Susebron wrote, but you have far fewer guards, and you can yell.